potionfactory/LetsMove/README.md

 If your application is localized, also copy the 'MoveApplication.string' files into your project.

-Link your application against Security.framework
+Link your application against Security.framework.

 License
 -------